learn-co-students/js-rails-as-api-pokemon-teams-project-online-web-ft-061019/README.md

       methods: [:get, :post, :put, :patch, :delete, :options, :head] end end
 ```

+> **Aside**: Notice that we've put this in `config/initializers/cors.rb`.
+We've
+also seen this code being placed in `config/application.rb`.
+Both will work, but
+Rails provides the `cors.rb` file specifically for defining our rules for
+cross-origin HTTP requests.

-The string after `origins` specifies which hosts will be allowed to make requests
+The string after `origins` specifies which hosts will be allowed to make
-to your API.
-Your brand-new rails app probably comes with the string `"example.com"` there
+requests to your API.
+Your brand-new rails app probably comes with the string
-— change it to "*" to allow all hosts.
-In a production application, you might
+`"example.com"` there — change it to "*" to allow all hosts.
+In a production
-want to specify a particular hostname.
+application, you might want to specify a particular hostname.

 If you already have a rails server running, stop and restart it so that your
 configuration changes can take effect.

 With these gems installed, use the following resource generators to create